sjb9774/jekyll-blog/_posts/2020-06-07-creating-a-rest-api.md

-can install our Python dependencies without worrying about other projects on the computer or that might be created later (for example, if you had another project that required an older version of Flask, using global environment would cause issues when we go to install the newest versino for this guide).
+can install our Python dependencies without worrying about other projects on the computer or that might be created later (for example, if you had another project that required an older version of Flask, using global environment would cause issues when we go to install the newest version for this guide).
 {% highlight bash %}
 cd ~/path/to/my/desired/project/directory
 pip install virtualenv